yluan-seu/SV2A_propagation/readme.txt

 Installation guide & Demo
-Install RStudio software and open the code "SV2A_propagation_simulation.Rmd" Set the path to the Python interpreter under the virtual environment or Conda environment with reticulate package Store "simulation_rmd/schaefer200x7CommunityAffiliation_corrected.txt" under specific folder and load Expected run time is about 30 minutes on MacOS Ventura 13.5
+Install RStudio software and open the code "SV2A_propagation_simulation.Rmd" Set the path to the Python interpreter under the virtual environment or Conda environment with reticulate package.
+Install "netneurotools" and "neuromaps" toolboxes by "reticulate::py_install" function if necessary.
+Store "simulation_rmd/schaefer200x7CommunityAffiliation_corrected.txt" under specific folder and load it.
+Expected run time is about 30 minutes on MacOS Ventura 13.5